-6.3 Shareholder Communication Policies
+6.3 Shareholder participation at the AGM

 Shareholders are encouraged to attend the Company's AGM.
-Notice of the FY22 AGM will be given in accordance with the Company's Constitution, the Corporations Act 2001 (Cth) and the ASX Listing Rules.
+Notice of the FY23 AGM will be given in accordance with the Company's Constitution, the Corporations Act 2001 (Cth) and the ASX Listing Rules.

 The Company's AGM in particular is an opportunity for shareholders to receive updates from the Group CEO on the Group performance and to ask questions of the Board and auditors and to vote on the various resolutions affecting the Company's business.

 Shareholders are also given an opportunity at the AGM to ask questions of the Company's auditors regarding the conduct of the audit, the preparation and content of the auditor's report, the accounting policies adopted by the Company and the independence of the auditor.

-The Company's Constitution was updated to permit holding a virtual or Hybrid AGM.
-The date, time, location and format of the FY22 AGM will be provided in the notice of meeting and on our website.
+The date, time, location and format of the FY23 AGM will be provided in the notice of meeting and on our website.